VisshruthaV/R-Project---Canadian-Internet-Use-Analysis/README.md

 The project aimed to answer three main questions:
 - What does the spread of internet users look like between gender, province, age, and employment status?
 What relationships and correlations arise regarding the two?
-- Can I predict if a person is a long time internet user or a new internet user based on their demographic infomation.
+- Can I predict if a person is a long time internet user or a new internet user based on their demographic information.
-- Can I predict how often a person uses the internet based on their demographic infomation.
+- Can I predict how often a person uses the internet based on their demographic information.

 ## Installation / Viewing